zzonyo/trust-docs-test/source/index.html.md

 # Changelog

+## 1.0.5 2021-2-26 【Added: Query Asset Valuation interface.
+Modified Query Option Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts).
+Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "tick" parameter: "contract_code")】

+### 1. Added Query Asset Valuation interface
+ - Interface Name: Query Asset Valuation
+ - Interface Type: private
+ - interface URL: /option-api/v1/option_balance_valuation

+### 2. Modified Query Option Price Limitation interface(Support users not to fill in all input parameters, and the interface returns the price limit data of all available contracts)
+ - Interface Name: Query Option Price Limitation
+ - Interface Type: public
+ - interface URL: /option-api/v1/option_price_limit

+### 3. Modified Query The Last Trade of a Contract interface(Support users not to fill in all input parameters, the interface returns the latest transaction data of all available contracts; And in that case, the return parameter "ch" value is "market.*trade.detail".
+Added one field in return "data" parameter: "contract_code")
+ - Interface Name: Query The Last Trade of a Contract
+ - Interface Type: public
+ - interface URL: /option-ex/market/trade

 ## 1.0.4 2021-2-5 【Added: Set a Batch of Sub-Account Trading Permissions interface, Query a Batch of Sub-Account's Assets Information Modified: Query The Last Trade of a Contract interface, Query a Batch of Trade Records of a Contract interface, Subscribe Trade Detail Data interface, Request Trade Detail Data interface】

 ### 1. Added Set a Batch of Sub-Account Trading Permissions interface